Ryu Hayabusa

-Ryu Hayabusa (リュウ・ハヤブサ/隼 龍, Hayabusa Ryū) is a fictional character and the protagonist of Tecmo's Ninja Gaiden action-adventure video game series, in addition to featuring as a player character in the Dead or Alive fighting game franchise by Koei Tecmo and Team Ninja where he serves as the protagonist in Dead or Alive 2.
+Ryu Hayabusa (リュウ・ハヤブサ/隼 龍, Hayabusa Ryū) is a fictional character and the protagonist of Koei Tecmo's Ninja Gaiden action game series.
 He is a human-dragon hybrid who wields an ancestral weapon called the Dragon Sword, and is the leader of the Hayabusa Ninja Clan.
-One of Tecmo's most enduring characters, Ryu has appeared on official series merchandise as well as in the feature film DOA: Dead or Alive, and has made many crossover appearances in other games.
-He has received favorable reception from critics and audiences, and is considered to be one of the most iconic examples of a ninja character in video games.
+One of Tecmo's most enduring characters, Ryu has also appeared as a player character in the Dead or Alive fighting game franchise by Koei Tecmo and Team Ninja where he serves as the protagonist in Dead or Alive 2 and one of the staple characters of the series, having appeared in every main series entry.
+Ryu is featured on official series merchandise as well as in the feature film DOA: Dead or Alive, and has made many crossover appearances in other games.

-Attributes

-As the son of renowned ninja Joe Hayabusa, Ryu Hayabusa (whose first and last names, respectively, translate literally to "dragon" and "peregrine falcon") is the wielder of the legendary Dragon Sword.
-Although he appears as a normal human, he is actually a demon-human hybrid whose ancestors drew their blood from the same evil deities such as the Holy Vigoor Emperor, the first game's main antagonist.
-In the Dead or Alive series, Ryu has befriended fellow ninja Hayate, and joins forces with him along with Kasumi and Ayane, with whom he works to take down the corrupt tournament organizer Victor Donovan.
+He has received favorable reception from critics and audiences, and is considered to be one of the most iconic examples of a ninja character in video games as handful of critics have ranked him as the most iconic ninja in gaming.

+Conception and design

+Ryu Hayabusa is equipped with a katana-like Dragon Sword, shurikens, and ninpo techniques such as fire wheels.
+In designing the protagonist Ryu Hayabusa, the development team wanted him to be unique from other ninjas.
+They designed him with a ninja vest to place emphasis on his muscles, and they furnished him with a cowl that arched outward.
+They originally wanted to equip Ryu with sensors and a helmet with an inside monitor to check his surroundings, but that idea was scrapped.
+According to Kato, they used specific locations and environments to justify the need for having a ninja for a main character.